-For best results, turf needs to be laid onto good quality, prepared topsoil at least 15cm (6 inches) deep.
+If you’re unsure about how much top soil you need, you can have a look at our guide here.
+For best results, we would recommend that turf needs to be laid onto good quality, prepared topsoil at least 15cm (6 inches) deep.

 If the topsoil in your garden is either too shallow or is poor quality, it is wise to bring in more soil before you lay turf.
 The Turfonline team recommend either grade 1 screened topsoil or Enriched lawn soil to improve existing soil.

 How do I know if my garden topsoil is good enough for turf?